AbiOnMac/fastapi/readMe.md

  Find ip
  docker container ls - LIST ALL CONTAINER docker inspect <CONTAINER ID> - FIND THE DETAILS ABOUT THAT CONTAINER

+ Connect to db from terminal - Postgres psql -U postgres -d fastapi then,
+ \c fastapi;